RobinWu218/SimDINO/README.md

 ## Installation

-Our implementation requires Python 3.11+, PyTorch 2.4+ and [xFormers](https://github.com/facebookresearch/xformers) as well as a number of other 3rd party packages.
+Our implementation requires Python 3.11+, PyTorch 2.4+ and [xFormers](https://github.com/facebookresearch/xformers) 0.0.29+ and some other packages.
 Note that the code has only been tested with the specified versions and also expects a Linux environment.
 To setup the dependencies, please install via:

 ```sh
 pip install -r requirements.txt